INTERVIEW

 For instance, The University of Melbourne, University of Queensland and the University of Notre Dame (Sydney and Fremantle) take the mean average of the individual scores across the three sections.
 All other universities in the GEMSAS consortium use the traditional GAMSAT section weighting system, which weights S3 twice as much as S1 and S2.
 This is the score that you would have received on GAMSAT results day.
 Let's use an example to demonstrate how the weighting system matters:

 Jill is a hypothetical student with a background in Law.
 She performed extremely well in S1 and S2, achieving scores of 72 and 70 respectively, but performed comparatively poorly in S3 with a score of 65.
-Let’s see the difference between the two weighting systems.
+Under the mean average system, her balanced skills are recognised equally.
+However, in the traditional weighting system, her lower S3 score could disproportionately affect her overall GAMSAT score, potentially influencing her application's success.

 Strategic Application Planning